 Find the Eyes

 You’ll find the two garage door safety eyes located on both sides of the track, just a few inches from the floor.
 Each sensor should have an LED light located on its side, and the eyes should be pointing at one another.

-- Wiring issues are the most common source of problem beyond misalignment.
 If the safety sensors seem difficult to align, this may indicate a wiring issue.
-If you’re still experiencing problems with the safety sensors during a cycle, try wiggling the wires coming from the safety sensors while pressing the remote.
+And, if you’re still experiencing problems with the safety sensors during a cycle, try wiggling the wires coming from the safety sensors while pressing the remote.
 If the garage door opener operates while the wires are adjusted, then there could be a problem with the connection.
 Keep adjusting the wires one by one through a number of cycles to locate the correct wire that is causing the malfunction.

 If your garage door will not open and/or close when you press your interior wall control button, you’ll want to rule out easy fixes before moving on to a total system replacement.
 In most cases, the source of the problem is easily corrected, and you’ll be on your way to a fully functioning garage door opening system in no time.

 Always start with a basic Inspection.
 Are there any obvious broken, or out of place, parts?
 There are several components that make up the working parts for a properly functioning garage door opener system.
 Areas that require attention in garage door basic inspections include:

 - Torsion Springs

 Is It Time to Call a Pro?

 If you find that your torsion or extension springs are abnormally stretched or broken, the chain is broken or extended, or the belt is frayed call a reliable garage door company for an inspection, repair, or replacement.